schavan78/Big-Data-Group16/README.md

 This file, features.csv, has 8190 rows and 12 columns.
 This file contains additional information on the stores as well as the regions in which they are located.
 It contains statistics for the date, temperature, gasoline price, consumer price index, and unemployment rate for the region in which a specific store is located.

 * ###  Merging the dataset
-We have to merge the datase into one dataframe.
+We have to merge the dataset into one dataframe.
 ```
 master_df = train_df.merge(stores_df, how='left').merge(features_df, how='left')
 ```
 * ### Extracting Date Information
- The sales are given for Years 2012-2012 on weekly basis.
-So we have to split the date column to extract information for year, month and week.
+ The sales are given for the Years 2012-2012 on weekly basis.
+So we have to split the date column to extract information for the year, month and week.
 ```
 def split_date(df):
     df['Date'] = pd.to_datetime(df['Date'])